Noitidart/valtio-persist/README.md

 Sometimes, writing to disk on every change immediately hurts performance.
 Here is a technique to changes get persisted at most once a second.
 It uses the [`throttle`](https://lodash.com/docs/4.17.15#throttle) method from lodash.
 It will save to disk at most once a second.

 Note: Debounce is not recommended as it could lead to starvation.
-For example, if writes are debounced to 1 second, but writes happen after 0.5s, then a write will never happen.
+For example, if writes are debounced to 1 second, but changes to the proxy state happen every 0.5s, then a write will never happen.

 ```
 npm i lodash